 October 31, 2019

-The Tepper School of Business reports banner outcomes for the MBA class of 2019: the highest rate of employment offers since 2008, record-breaking starting salaries of $126,250, and significant jump in graduates entering the consulting industry, according to the 2019 Full-Time MBA Employment Report [pdf].
-The Report summarizes employment outcomes for the graduating class of full-time MBA students, by industry, function, geography and median compensation.
+The Tepper School reports banner outcomes for the MBA class of 2019: the highest rate of employment offers since 2008, record-breaking starting salaries of $126,250, and a significant jump in graduates entering the consulting industry, according to the 2019 Full-Time MBA Employment Report [pdf].
+The report summarizes employment outcomes for the graduating class of full-time MBA students, by industry, function, geography and median compensation.

 Following a trend from last year, this year’s graduates were evenly distributed among top industries, with 32 percent entering both the technology and consulting sectors.

 “The Tepper School continues to have a reputation of excellence in the technology industry,” said Stephen Rakas, Executive Director of the Masters Career Center.
 “The increased proportion of our students entering consulting roles last year speaks to our students’ broad range of interests and their natural fit across industries."

 Alexandra Gerson (MBA 2019), Consultant at Bain & Company, is finding her Tepper School experience essential in her career.
 “Tepper gave me the fundamental business knowledge to be successful in consulting,” she said.
 “Whether it’s taking the pulse of a company through its financial statements or understanding an organization’s culture, I am well equipped to jump into any new project.”

 Other industries represented included financial services (10 percent), manufacturing (9 percent), health care and biotechnology (7 percent), and others including energy, government and nonprofit, and consumer products.
 Starting salaries for the graduating class also reached an all-time high, with a median accepted offer of $126,250, which does not include the median signing bonus of $25,000.
 “Supported by an ongoing strong MBA job market, these record-breaking outcomes just further enforce the momentum and strength of the Tepper School program,” said Rakas.